benjaminheng/knowledge-base/content/recipes/fermentation.md

 Log:
 - 24h: Only a few bubbles.
 Minimal sign of fermentation.
 Consider lowering the brine percentage for the next batch.
+- 48h: More bubbles!
+Solution starting to get cloudy.
+No mold yet.
+Looking good so far.

 ## Resources